grodansparadis/vscpl1drv-can4vscp/man/vscpl1drv-can4vscp.1.md

 The VSCP project homepage is here <https://www.vscp.org>.

-The [manual](https://grodansparadis.gitbooks.io/the-vscp-daemon) for vscpd contains full documentation.
-Other documentation can be found here <https://grodansparadis.gitbooks.io>.
+The [manual](https://docs.vscp.org/vscpd/latest/#/) for vscpd contains full documentation.
+Other documentation can be found (here)[https://docs.vscp.org/].

-The vscpd source code may be downloaded from <https://github.com/grodansparadis/vscp>.
-Source code for other system components of VSCP & Friends are here <https://github.com/grodansparadis>
+The can4vscp source code may be downloaded from [https://github.com/grodansparadis/vscpl1drv-can4vscp].
+Source code for other system components of VSCP & Friends are here [https://github.com/grodansparadis]

 # COPYRIGHT
-Copyright 2000-2019 Åke Hedman, Grodans Paradis AB - MIT license.
+Copyright 2000-2020 Åke Hedman, Grodans Paradis AB - MIT license.